 Salt and pepper to taste

-- Add the garlic and jalapeño pepper to a food processor or blender and puree.
+- Add the garlic and jalapeño to a food processor or blender and puree.
 Add in the remaining ingredients and mix until smooth.

 - Enjoy immediately or store in an airtight glass container in the fridge for up to a week.

-Nutritional information for one tablespoons of dip:
+Nutritional information for 1 tablespoon of dip:

 - 16 tablespoons (8 servings)